Fresh Fruit Cake with Pears

 Preheat the oven to 180°C.

-Grease a 22 cm diameter round, cake tin and line the base with baking paper.
+Grease a 22 cm diameter round and 5 – 7 cm high, cake tin and line the base with baking paper.
 Add cinnamon and cloves to the dry Cake Mix.

 Cream the butter until soft and then add 1 egg and 1 T (15 ml) of Cake Mix at a time, beating after each addition, until you have used all three eggs.